Washington From A Different Angle

 Moderator, Discussion Leader & Interviewer

-Katty Kay is co-author (with Claire Shipman) of three New York Times bestsellers.
-The latest, The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self, was released in April 2018 and debuted at the #1 spot on The New York Times bestseller list.
+About Katty’s books: her latest, The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self, was released in April, 2018 and debuted at the #1 spot on The New York Times bestseller list.
 The empowering, entertaining guide gives girls the essential yet elusive code to becoming bold, brave, and fearless.
-The Confidence Code: The Science and Art of Self-Assurance—What Women Should Know, inspires women to understand that confidence – the lynchpin of success – is a choice.
+The Confidence Code: The Science and Art of Self-Assurance---What Women Should Know, inspires women to understand that confidence – the lynchpin of success – is a choice.
 She shows ways to break out of comfort zones and take risks that pay off.
 In her first book, Womenomics: Write Your Own Rules for Success, she examined the workplace revolution and inspired women to take control, dream big and discover a different way of weaving work into their lives – and in the process create more profitable companies with happier and more productive employees.